Miyamoto Mikinosuke: Early life

 Mikinosuke was the third son of Nakagawa Shimanosuke.
 Shimanosuke served Mizuno Katsunari, a near vassal of Tokugawa Ieyasu who was Musashi's commander during the siege of Osaka castle.
+According to the Sekisui zatsuwa, Mikinosuke was also Musashi's paternal relative through Nakagawa Shimanosuke, who was also a vassal of Katsunari.
 It is almost certain that Shimanosuke died during the siege and it is likely that Musashi took custody of Mikinosuke as well as his younger brother Kurōtarō afterwards.
 Possibly due to a friendship between the men.
 Afterwards it appears their adopted father brought them to Hirafuku, where Musashi's stepmother Yoshiko was living with her husband, Tasumi Masahisa.

 Another document also states that Mikinosuke was the grandson of Shinmen Sokan who was a cousin of Musashi.

 Career

 Sometime after 1617 Mikinosuke entered the service of the daimyō Honda Tadatoki who was the son of Honda Tadamasa whom Musashi knew from the same siege that killed Mikinosuke's father.
 In the spring of 1626 Tadatoki became sick in tuberculosis and by the middle of May his health had deteriorated extremely.
 Mikinosuke and another page named Iwahara Gyūnosuke helped Tadatoki's wife Senhime nurse their lord for several weeks while he became worse.
 Tadatoki eventually died the same year.

 Some sources claim Mikinosuke was away in Edo when Tadatoki died.